Survey of 422 donor-conceived adults reveals impact of timing and intentionality of disclosure

 Limitations: There’s a significant lack of ethnic diversity among survey respondents, limiting the generalizability of the results.
 The study design began five years ago, and language preferences regarding donor conception terminology have evolved significantly during this period.
 Current terminology debates were not fully addressed in the survey instrument, which may not reflect contemporary preferences of donor-conceived people for describing relationships with donors and genetic connections.

 Applications: This research validates the varied experiences of donor-conceived people.
-For parents using or considering donor conception, this study provides strong evidence that early intentional disclosure is associated with significantly higher satisfaction among donor-conceived offspring.
-Parents should be informed that withholding information about donor conception creates risks of inadvertent discovery, particularly in the era of commercial DNA testing, and that late discovery is associated with feelings of betrayal, shock, and dissatisfaction.
-Even for parents of older children who have postponed disclosure, the findings indicate that intentional disclosure, even if delayed, is preferable to inadvertent discovery.
-Mental health professionals should be prepared to support donor-conceived people who discover their origins late or inadvertently, recognizing that feelings of betrayal, confusion, and identity disruption are common responses that require processing.
+For parents using or considering donor conception, this study provides strong evidence that early intentional disclosure is associated with higher satisfaction among donor-conceived offspring.
+For parents who have postponed disclosure, the findings indicate that intentional disclosure, even if delayed, is preferable to inadvertent discovery.
 For policymakers and lawmakers, the near-universal support for donor identity availability by age 18 provides evidence for policies ending anonymous donation.

 Funding Source: No funding was received for this study.